xinychen/tracebase/README.md

 ### Download Movement Speed Data

-1. Open the download page of [Uber movement project](https://movement.uber.com/).
-Take an example like New York, please try [https://movement.uber.com/explore/new_york/speeds](https://movement.uber.com/explore/new_york/speeds).
+1. Open the download page of Uber movement project.
+Take an example like New York, please try [NYC Uber movement speed data](https://movement.uber.com/explore/new_york/speeds).
 2. Set the product as `speeds` and one specific time period.
 3. Download data and save it on your computer.